-I've missed all the admissions deadlines, what should I do?
+I've missed all the Admissions deadlines, what should I do?

 No worries!
 Please contact us at firstname.lastname@example.org to see if there are places available.

-Do you accept girls mid-year?
+Do you accept applicants mid-year?

 What is the main difference between a scholarship and a bursary?